 The legally complex, and sometimes expensive, legal process of probating an estate involves the gathering and distribution of assets, as well as the paying off of debts according to the Law, or Will / Estate Plan.
 Without a Will or Estate plan, probate will still take place and a personal representative will be appointed by the court.
 Generally, the personal representative carries out these tasks while an experienced probate attorney carries out the legal tasks of probate.
 A probate lawyer by your side will be used to complete the forms, process, and costs of the probate process.
 While the personal representative, who is usually a family member or close family friend, is dealing with the overwhelming emotional effects of planning funerals, dealing with distraught family members, all while trying to work and take care of his/her own family; he or she is also trying to navigate the complicated legal process of probate, which if done wrong can have disastrous consequences.

-No. Probate does not usually require court appearances, which is why a licensed FL attorney can probate an estate anywhere in Florida.
-Even though I am a Port Charlotte Probate attorney that administers probate matters in Punta Gorda, Englewood, and North Port; quite frequently I probate estates in Jacksonville, Broward, Cape Coral, Fort Myers, Miami Dade, Orlando, and pretty much every county in Florida.
+Probate does not usually require court appearances, which is why a licensed FL attorney can probate an estate anywhere in Florida.
+Even though I am a Port Charlotte Probate attorney that administers probate matters in Punta Gorda, Englewood, and North Port; quite frequently I probate estates in Jacksonville, Broward, Cape Coral, Fort Myers, Miami Dade, Orlando, Key West, and pretty much every county in Florida.

 Ancillary Probate is for out of State residents to be able to settle a probate estate of property located in Florida.